NBA : Adam Silver admits that there are "themes" to define before the NBA return

 .

-Silver acknowledged, in declarations to the program « Inside NBA » of the television channel TNT, that there is a possibility that they are not in the Walt Disney World Resort complex.
+Silver acknowledged, in statements to the program « Inside NBA » of the television network TNT, that there is a possibility that they are not in the Walt Disney World Resort complex.

 « I think one of the things that we know is that we’ve learned a lot about the virus since we closed in March and the data shows that there are groups of people who are more likely to get it of the coronavirus and we will work under that premise and the protocols that are safer, « said Silver. » Perhaps they cannot be in the field, although they are in charge of the team. »